pulsar-edit/pulsar/packages/status-bar/README.md

 ## API

-This package provides a service that you can use in other Pulsar packages.
+This package provides a service that you can use in other Lumine packages.
 To use it, include `status-bar` in the `consumedServices` section of your `package.json`:

 ```json
 {